Transfer Station Info (Tip Fee $111.25/ton)

 - Payment by Account, Check, Credit Card.
 No Cash

 The information below is a listing of frequently asked questions regarding the use of the MCMUA transfer stations for disposing of waste.

 Q. What forms of payment are accepted for disposing of waste at the transfer stations?

-- Infrequent User: If you use the transfer stations less than 3 times per year you can pay for your disposal each time by check as you weigh out at the outbound transfer station scale.
+- Infrequent User: If you use the transfer stations less than 3 times per year you can pay for your disposal each time by check or credit card as you weigh out at the outbound transfer station scale.
 The check must be accompanied by two forms of identification.
-The transfer stations do not take cash and they do not take credit cards.
+The transfer stations do not take cash.

 Frequent User: If you are a frequent user of the transfer stations, more than 3 trips per year, you must

 open up an account with the MCMUA, deposit money in the account and maintain the required minimum balance.
 The